 - CAT 1113 Graphic Design and Production I. An introduction to the skills of layout, typography, and the fundamentals needed of the graphic artist.
 The course will provide selected experiences involving layout, paste-up, simple renderings, printing processes, camera-ready layouts, mechanicals, and layout formats.
-(3,0,6) - CAT 1123 Graphic Design and Production II (Quark Xpress Software).
+(3,0,6) - CAT 1123 Graphic Design and Production II (InDesign Software).
 A continuation of Graphic Design and Production I with concentration on color printing, mechanical processes, color separations, screens, cropping and scaling photographs/artwork for reproduction with continued emphasis on design, typography, assembly, and binding.
 The course will utilize both traditional and computer techniques.
 Perquisite: CAT1113, CAT 1213.
-(3,0,6) - CAT 1133 History of Graphic Design.
-Evolution of graphic communications from pre-historic times through present day.
-(3,3,0) - CAT 1143 Typography.
+(3,0,6) - CAT 1143 Typography.
 A comparison of traditional uses of typography with those of a more contemporary approach.
 This is an in-depth exploration of type in relation to meaning and form with a refined application of drawing skills before final output on computer.
 (3,2,2) - CAT 1213 Fundamentals of Graphic Computers (Prepress Production).
 An introduction to graphic interface computers related to the graphic design/commercial art industry, utilizing current software and related hardware.
 (3,2,2) - CAT 2133 Graphic Design Studio.
 A concentrated study in graphic design/commercial art specifically related to regional industry needs.
 Emphasis will be placed on projects such as brochures, billboards, newsletters, flyers, newspaper ads, story boards, etc. according to industry needs.
-(3,1,4) - CAT 2223 Basic Photography.
-An introduction to 35 mm black and white photography, with emphasis on the camera, exposure, composition, lighting, and basic darkroom techniques involving negative development and print making.
-(3,2,2) - CAT 2313 Basic Advertising Design (Adobe Photoshop and Adobe Illustrator).
+(3,1,4) - CAT 2313 Basic Advertising Design (Adobe Photoshop and Adobe Illustrator).
 Concepts and methodology related to the graphic design/commercial art industry utilizing current software and related hardware.
 Prerequisite: CAT 1113, CAT 1213, or by consent of instructor.
-(3,0,6)

-- CAT 2323 Advanced Advertising Design (Advanced Adobe Photoshop and Adobe Illustrator).
+(3,0,6) - CAT 2323 Advanced Advertising Design (Advanced Adobe Photoshop and Adobe Illustrator).
 A continuation of Basic Advertising Design with emphasis on graphic computers to develop and produce advanced graphic design/commercial art projects.
 This course utilizes equipment and software used in industry.
-Prerequisite: CAT 2313 (3,0,6) - CAT 2334 Practical Advertising Techniques.
+Prerequisite: CAT 2313 (3,0,6)

+- CAT 2334 Practical Advertising Techniques.
 Performance skills needed for productive employment in the graphic design/commercial art field.
 Portfolio and resume' review required for final grade.
 Prerequisite: CAT 2313 or by consent of instructor.
 (4,2,4) - CAT 2413 Rendering Techniques.
 A study of various illustration and rendering techniques with emphasis on rendering in markers and color pencils.
 The student will learn professional methods of illustrating, utilizing the camera and projection devices as tools for finished artwork.
-(3,0,6) - CAT 2913 Special Project in Graphic Design Technology.
+(3,2,2) - CAT 2913 Special Project in Graphic Design Technology.
 Practical applications of skills and knowledge gained in other Graphic Design Technology courses.
 The instructor works closely with the student to ensure that selection of a special project enhances the student's learning experiences.
 Prerequisite: Completion of one semester of coursework in Graphic Design Technology program.
 (3,3,0) - CAT 2923 Supervised Work Experience in Graphic Design Technology.
 This course is a cooperative program between industry and education and is designed to integrate the students technical studies with industrial experience.
 Prerequisite: Consent of instructor and the completion of two semesters of coursework in the Graphic Design Technology program.
 (Three semester hours, based on 135 industrial contact hours)